deco-sites/starting/docs/getting-started/custom-domains/apex-domains/en.md

 ---
-description: Redirecting Apex Domains.
+description: How to Redirect a Non-www Domain
 since: 1.1.0
 ---

-# How to Redirect a Non-www Domain

 ## What is an Apex Domain?